 - Highlight the New Terminal at Folder or New Terminal Tab at Folder entries under Files and Folders.

 - Type the keyboard combination you wish to use for the shortcut.

-(How to open a command prompt at any folder from Finder tested with macOS 10.14 Mojave and 10.13 High Sierra; updated December 2018; title image: StockUnlimited)
+(How to open a command prompt at any folder from Finder tested with macOS 10.15 Catalina, 10.14 Mojave and 10.13 High Sierra; updated February 2020; title image: StockUnlimited)